-Morgan Buck is a visual, preforming, and recording artist living and working in Portland, OR.
-His work has been shown throughout the Portland area, and his musical and performative collaboration Child PM with Justin Stimson has preformed throughout the northwest since 2009.
+Morgan Buck is a visual artist living and working in Portland, OR.
 He holds two degrees; an MFA in Craft from OCAC in 2015, and a BFA in Painting from PNCA in 2010.

 The Macro-Panoramas are photos taken with a 10X magnification jeweler’s loupe that is held up to the lens of an iPhone, giving the phone the close focus of macro photography.
 The photos are shot with the camera app set on panorama mode.
 Then images are found mostly using Google on a laptop computer searching for key words like, bad photography of high-end interior design, for example.
 The Macro-Panoramas are images that are photographs of these found images on the laptop’s screen.
 During each shot the phone is weaved in and out of the screen while taking the panorama, making it go in and out of focus in the same image.
 This process breaks down the images composition while warping its perception spatially.